 In contrast, when you use Compute Engine, you hand off the bulk of your capacity planning to Google.
 You can scale up and scale down your VM instances as needed.
-Because you pay for what you use on a per-minute basis, you can optimize your costs without having to pay for excess capacity you don't need, or need only at peak traffic times.
+Because you pay for what you use on a per-second basis, you can optimize your costs without having to pay for excess capacity you don't need, or need only at peak traffic times.
 To help you save costs, the Cloud Platform Console will even notify you if it detects that you have underutilized instances that can be resized or deleted.

 In addition, when you create an instance, you are allocated the RAM and CPUs you specified for that instance.
 Your performance will not degrade due to other instances or services taking up additional resources on your instance's physical host machine.

 Cloud Platform does require that you manage your quota, which specifies the number of resources you are allowed to consume on Cloud Platform.
 You can easily review and request additional quota in the GCP Console.
 To help avoid hitting quota ceilings when using Cloud Platform's APIs, proactively request additional quota in advance, especially when you expect large increases.
 To manage your expenses, as well as to restrict people and processes from consuming too many resources, you can also request decreases to your quota.